mmistakes/made-mistakes-jekyll/_drafts/paper-53-drawing-skin.md

 ![Cool violet for eye shadows glazing](http://placehold.it/750x450.gif)

+The complexion of a light-skinned face can be divided into three zones, that are often hard to distinguish between.

+1. Forehead is a light golden color.
+Freer of muscles and surface capillaries.
+2. Forehead to the bottom of the nose is reddish.
+Cheeks, ears, and noses have more capillaries and therefore *blood*, which causes the red tone.
+3. Bottom of the nose to the chin tends to be blueish, greenish, or grayish in color for men.
+This is due to hair follicles from a beard or stubble.
+Accentuating this green color can really bring out the red lips.

 #### Painting Shadows

 When you need to darken an area, a variation of gray matched in temperature works great.
 Even better is a dull color with the lightness dialed down allowing for greater flexibility when painting or glazing.
 A heavy and less translucent color is harder to control because they darken previously painted areas way too fast.